blakegearin/github-custom-global-navigation/README.md

 1. Click "Install this script"
 1. The userscript will open in your userscript manager where you can install it

+## Documentation

+### Defaults

+There are two (2) default configurations that are actively maintained and supported.

+1. True default

+   - This is the out-of-the-box experience
+   - It previews some the best features and aims to deliver a "[happy medium](https://dictionary.cambridge.org/dictionary/english/happy-medium)" between the old and new styles without compromising on accessibility

+1. Old style

+   - This is a single flag opt-in that overrides the true defaults
+   - It aims to deliver an experience as close to the old style as reasonably possible without compromising on accessibility
+   - It may not match the old mobile experience, as the details surrounding this are more difficult to find online

+Accessibility is important, and GitHub [agrees](https://accessibility.github.com).

+### Responsive Design

+GitHub's new design is responsive, hiding and condensing more elements as screen width decreases.
+There are breakpoints at `1011px` and `768px`.

+Because this userscript is highly customizable, it's complex to make every possible variant similarly responsive.
+Userscripts are also not particularly run in mobile browsers.
+However, the default configurations can be regularly tested during development.

+With these considerations in mind, this is the support priority order of screen widths:

+1. `1011px` - `1920px` (e.g. laptops)
+1. `1920px` and up (e.g. external monitors)
+1. `1011px` and below (e.g. tablets, phones)

 ## Background

 In April 2023, GitHub released a public beta for a redesigned global navigation and asked for [feedback](https://github.com/orgs/community/discussions/52083).